DazhuangYang/nspar-ncst/README.md

 # nspar-ncst
-Neural-based Pose Estimation and 3D Reconstruction for Non-Cooperative Space Target
+NeRF-based Simultaneous Pose Estimation and 3D Reconstruction for Non-Cooperative Space Target

 This is official achieve version of our paper.